Tanmayakaranth/tanmayakaranth.github.io/README.md

 `React` `TypeScript` `Vite` `Node.js` `Express.js` `Three.js` `Chart.js` `BioGears` `REST APIs` `WebSockets` `Playwright`

-- Developed an Apollo 13 astronaut health digital twin that simulates crew physiology during the mission’s critical CO₂ incident using the BioGears physiology engine.
+- Developed an **Apollo 13 astronaut health digital twin** that simulates crew physiology during the mission’s critical CO₂ incident using the **BioGears physiology engine.**
-- Built an interactive React and TypeScript dashboard to visualize astronaut vital signs, blood-gas levels, organ states, mission events, and telemetry throughout the mission timeline.
+- Built an interactive **React and TypeScript dashboard** to visualize astronaut vital signs, blood-gas levels, organ states, mission events, and telemetry throughout the mission timeline.
-- Implemented a Node.js and Express.js backend that launches and monitors BioGears simulations, exposes results through REST APIs, and supports real-time telemetry communication.
+- Implemented a **Node.js and Express.js backend** that launches and monitors BioGears simulations, exposes results through** REST APIs**, and supports real-time telemetry communication.
-- Integrated Three.js for a 3D astronaut visualization and Chart.js for interactive physiological telemetry and mission-data charts.
+- Integrated **Three.js** for a 3D astronaut visualization and** Chart.js** for interactive physiological telemetry and mission-data charts.
-- Implemented reference-data fallback and multiple execution modes to support both live BioGears simulations and environments where the simulation engine is unavailable.
+- Implemented **reference-data fallback and multiple execution modes** to support both live BioGears simulations and environments where the simulation engine is unavailable.
-- Added Playwright end-to-end testing, shared TypeScript types, mission constants, thresholds, and structured client-server architecture for maintainability and reliability.
+- Added **Playwright end-to-end testing**, shared TypeScript types, mission constants, thresholds, and structured client-server architecture for maintainability and reliability.

 ---